Resource Library

 Recent artist-led events in response to our Resource Library include: Celestial Bodies, Ocean Songs: Gestational Sound Space with Grace Browne, How Do You Remember?
 On Memory and Felt Knowledge with Emmy Yoneda, and Tiny Revolutions: Working Against Habit by Kate Timney.

-We welcome book donations and suggestions of books you would like to access, so if you would like to suggest or donate a book please fill in this form.
+We welcome book donations, so if you would like to suggest or donate a book please fill in this form.